 If you are the owner of a Great Dane, then you need to be aware of DCM in Great Danes.
 Dilated cardiomyopathy (DCM) is a common and serious heart condition that affects this breed.
 It often results in sudden death.

 In this blog post, we will discuss what DCM is (including primary and secondary DCM), the symptoms to watch for, and information about how heart problems are treated in dogs.
+I’m also going to deep dive into OFA heart health testing protocols AND the controversial nutritional DCM debate.

 We will also provide information on how you can help keep your Great Dane healthy and prevent DCM from developing!